 Don’t miss another episode of Truth In Data!
 Click on the red bell in the lower-left corner of your screen to receive notifications as soon as the episode publishes.

-Data for today’s episode is provided by Mercator Advisory Group’s report – Credit Card Products for a New User Environment
+Data for today’s episode, on reaching top-of-wallet, is provided by Mercator Advisory Group’s report – Credit Card Products for a New User Environment

 7 Top-of-Wallet Strategies for Issuers:

 - Position credit as the account to use online and at POS; expedite card replacement services.

 - Highlight Reg Z protections and advantages: account separation from personal assets & dispute rules.

 - Position credit as the card that can do it all; aggregate select transactions (e.g., grocery) for ACH auto payments in monthly statements.

 - Select large purchases for installment financing; instantly pre-approve large transactions and promo rates via account app.

 - Evaluate, update, and replace legacy rewards programs; add points flexibility and non-traditional redemption categories.